void

 Vilímek's Führer durch Prag und die Ausstellung, 1891

 Pankrác is introduced already by pubkeeper Palivec in the first chapter, but here he obviously refers to Věznice Pankrác.
-This is also the case in [I.3] where the unfortunate lathe operator who broke into Podolský kostelík where imprisoned and later died.
+This is also the case in [I.3] where the unfortunate lathe operator who broke into Podolský kostelík was imprisoned and later died.

-The fourth time Pankrác is mentioned is when the author informs that one of Švejk's predecessors as servant of Oberleutnant Lukáš had sold his master's s dog to the knacker at Pankrác (see Pohodnice Pankrác) and even pocketed the proceeds.
+The fourth time Pankrác is mentioned is when the author informs that one of Švejk's predecessors as a servant of Oberleutnant Lukáš had sold his master's s dog to the knacker at Pankrác (see Pohodnice Pankrác) and even pocketed the proceeds.

 Background